Legal Agreement: Terms of Service

 If you have been in contact with someone who has a suspected case of the coronavirus, you are required to notify management immediately.

-Even if you are not displaying any symptoms, we may require you to stay away from the space as a safety precaution.
+Even if you are not displaying any symptoms, we may require you to stay away from the space as a safety precaution and encourage you to get tested.

 You must not attend the space during any self-isolation period that the Government requires you to undertake.